Retrieving Users' Opinions on Social Media with Multimodal Aspect-Based Sentiment Analysis: Introduction

 We attempt to show how machine learning can structure big data and yield interpretations and possible conclusions based on the data.
 Therefore, we conveyed an empirical study on social media data to investigate different opinions towards the Elbphilharmonie in Hamburg (see Figure \ref{fig:elphi_press_foto}).
 The posts about the city of Hamburg were obtained from the image-sharing platform Flickr.
 The Elbphilharmonie is a philharmonic concert hall by the architecture firm Herzog \& de Meuron, inaugurated in 2017.
 Hamburg is a Hanseatic city in the north of Germany and has the largest port in its country.
 Over many years, the city developed northwards, away from the Elbe river and the harbor.
 In the 1990s, the Hamburg Senate decided to revitalize the former warehouse district at the Elbe riverbank that was abandoned due to the containerization of goods, making the storage capacities of the warehouses superfluous.
 This revitalization project was called \textit{HafenCity} and yielded a mixed-use urban district with the Elbphilharmonie, the international maritime museum, or the HafenCity university being part of it.
 The Elbphilharmonie was designed to serve as an icon for this cultural upgrade and a new landmark for Hamburg.
 The bottom of the building is an old brick warehouse.
 On top of that is a modern glass construction that imitates a hoisted sail or the sea's waves.
 This unique architecture stands out.
 However, many voices were raised that this modern architecture disturbs the view on the historic part of the city.
 Moreover, the construction cost of the Elbphilharmonie was \euro 866 million, several times more expensive than the initially estimated price.
 Consequently, the Elbphilharmonie is a controversial building, admired and criticized simultaneously \cite{AlailyMattar-Hamburg}.

-This paper aims to overview the different opinions communicated on social media.
+This paper aims to provide an overview to the different opinions communicated on social media.
 The proposed data pipeline processes domain-specific social media data and yields a structured data analysis.
 As part of this pipeline, the domain expert can select an image of a building as the aspect of interest.
 Then, all images in the dataset depicting the same building are retrieved, and a message-level and aspect-based sentiment analysis is conducted on these posts.
 Therefore, this contribution is two-fold: On the one hand, a new approach for multimodal aspect-based sentiment analysis on social media data is proposed.
-On the other hand, this approach was proven to be effective in an interdisciplinary project between domain experts and computer scientists to conduct an empirical study about the Elbphilharmonie in Hamburg.
-Our code and dataset is published on Github\footnote{\url{https://github.com/MiriUll/multimodal_ABSA_Elbphilharmonie}}.
+On the other hand, this approach was proven effective in an interdisciplinary project between domain experts and computer scientists to conduct an empirical study about the Elbphilharmonie in Hamburg.
+The proposed pipeline can be applied to any building by selecting other query images and aspects of interest.
+In addition, it can be transferred to unseen data by extracting image features from the respective data and updating the queries accordingly.
+Our code and dataset are published on Github\footnote{\url{https://github.com/MiriUll/multimodal_ABSA_Elbphilharmonie}}.

-The remaining paper is structured as follows: Section \ref{sec:rel_work} discusses previous approaches toward image retrieval on landmark images, sentiment analysis on social media, and the combination of both.
+The remaining paper is structured as follows: Section \ref{sec:rel_work} discusses previous approaches towards image retrieval on landmark images, sentiment analysis on social media, and the combination of both.
 Section \ref{sec:data} showcases the study design and the resulting dataset from the platform Flickr.
 Finally, in sections \ref{sec:image_retrieval} and \ref{sec:sentiment}, different image retrieval and sentiment analysis methods are compared on test datasets, and the best-performing ones are applied to filter the Flickr dataset.